 You can choose to have no independent facilitators or more than one.
 You may want to have different facilitators do different tasks for you.
 You can find people who volunteer to be your facilitator for free.
 It’s important to know that a parent of a minor child under the age of 18 cannot be paid to be their child’s independent facilitator.
 A spouse of a participant also cannot be paid to be a facilitator.

 You should interview prospective Independent Facilitators and make sure you are comfortable with them.
 They should know you and your community and have ideas that will help you meet your goals.
-To see suggestions for interview questions, go to LINK TO SECTION ON Finding the Right Providers
+To see suggestions for interview questions, go to the Interchange page on Finding the Right Providers.

 For more information on Independent Facilitators, you can look at the DDS guidance on independent facilitators.